uperl/Dist-Zilla-Plugin-MathInt64/README.md

 typemaps for 64 bit integers, or if a typemap already exists, add the 64 bit integer mappings.

+## typemap\_path

+The path to the typemap file (if typemap is true).
+The default is simply 'typemap'.

 # BUNDLED SOFTWARE

 This distribution comes bundled with C source code placed